vishnukumarkvs/notes/ccna.md

 Router
 - Can be configured using console port
 - Has a power button
+- 4321 rou

 Switch
 - No power button, we need to connect to power supply
 - Switch has fans
 - 3560 is present in packet tracer.
-More modern switches are
+More modern switches are not
+-